Database Imports

 Import limitations

 PlanetScale will automatically stop the import process and detach your external database after 7 days of no activity once the initial import is finished.
-This will not impact your PlanetScale database that was created for the import, but it will stop all replication into and out of it.
+This will not impact your PlanetScale database created for the import, but it will stop all replication into and out of it.

 Troubleshooting